-Both the input and output of a command may be redirected:
+Both the input and output of a command can be redirected:

 command > filename Redirect command output (stdout) into a file command > /dev/null Discard stdout of command command 2> filename Redirect error output (stderr) to a file command 2>&1 filename Redirect stderr to stdout command 1>&2 filename Redirect stdout to stderr command >> filename Redirect command output and APPEND into a file command < filename Redirect a file into a command command1 < (command2) Redirect the output of command2 as file input to command1 command1 | tee filename | command2 Redirect command1 into filename AND command2 command1 | command2 Redirect stdout of command1 to command2 command1 |& command2 Redirect stdERR of command1 to command2 command1 ; command2 Run command1 and then command2 command1 && command2 Run command2 only if command1 is successful command1 || command2 Run command2 only if command1 is NOT successful command & Run command in a subshell command &> filename Redirect every output of command to filename

 The NOCLOBBER option can prevent overwriting an existing file:

 Redirection of input causes the file whose name results from the expansion

 of word to be opened for reading on file descriptor

 or the standard input (file descriptor 0) if

 n is not specified.

 Redirection of output causes the file whose name results from the expansion

 of word to be opened for writing on file descriptor